anushri-sharma/Google-IT-Support-Certificate/Course 1 - Technical Support Fundamentals/Module 2 - Hardware/README.md

 **Charge cycle:** One full charge and discharge of a battery

-AWS Cloud Practitioner Certification It decides how components talk to each other on our machine
+**Chipset:** It decides how components talk to each other on our machine

-Clock cycle: When you send a voltage to the clock wire
+**Clock cycle:** When you send a voltage to the clock wire

-Clock speed: The maximum number of clock cycles that it can handle in a set in a certain time period
+**Clock speed:** The maximum number of clock cycles that it can handle in a set in a certain time period

-Clock wire: When you send or receive data, it sends a voltage to that clock wire to let the CPU know it can start doing calculations
+**Clock wire:** When you send or receive data, it sends a voltage to that clock wire to let the CPU know it can start doing calculations

-CPU: Central processing unit
+**CPU:** Central processing unit

-CPU sockets: A CPU socket is a series of pins that connect a CPU’s processor to the PC’s motherboard
+**CPU sockets:** A CPU socket is a series of pins that connect a CPU’s processor to the PC’s motherboard

-Data sizes: Metrics that refer to data sizes including bit, byte, kilobyte, kibibyte, and megabyte
+**Data sizes:** Metrics that refer to data sizes including bit, byte, kilobyte, kibibyte, and megabyte

-DDR SDRAM (Double Data Rate SDRAM): A type of RAM that is faster, takes up less power, and has a larger capacity than earlier SDRAM versions
+**DDR SDRAM (Double Data Rate SDRAM)**: A type of RAM that is faster, takes up less power, and has a larger capacity than earlier SDRAM versions

-Desktop: The main screen where we can navigate our files, folders, and applications
+**Desktop:** The main screen where we can navigate our files, folders, and applications

-DIMM: Dual Inline Memory Module
+**DIMM:** Dual Inline Memory Module

-Display port: Port which also outputs audio and video
+**Display port:** Port which also outputs audio and video

-DRAM: Dynamic Random Access Memory
+**DRAM:** Dynamic Random Access Memory

-Drivers: The drivers contain the instructions our CPU needs to understand external devices like keyboards, webcams, printers
+**Drivers**: The drivers contain the instructions our CPU needs to understand external devices like keyboards, webcams, printers

-DVI: DVI cables generally just output video
+**DVI:** DVI cables generally just output video

-Electrostatic discharge: Electrostatic discharge is a sudden and momentary flow of electric current between two electrically charged objects caused by contact, an electrical short or dielectric breakdown
+**Electrostatic discharge**: Electrostatic discharge is a sudden and momentary flow of electric current between two electrically charged objects caused by contact, an electrical short or dielectric breakdown